 - salt and granulated sugar to taste

-- Ladle the chowder into bowls and garnish with the bacon and avocado slices.
+- Serve.
+Ladle the chowder into bowls and garnish with the bacon and avocado slices.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.